larsvilhuber/ssb-demo/code/README.md

 In order for this process to run smoothly, the data user’s code needs to be able to run succesfully on any machine, regardless of any local settings.
 This ensures that the user’s code can be easily transferred and run on the confidential data.
-This can be achieved by using a Docker.
-A Docker contains all of the necessary libraries, dependencies, and code needed to run an analysis packaged together in a single container.
+This can be achieved by using a "container."
+A container collects all of the necessary libraries, dependencies, and code needed to run an analysis in a single package.
 This container can then be downloaded to any machine and used with the local system to run the application.

-CodeOcean uses a compute capsule, based on a Docker, that can help ensure that the entire code building, validation, and output release process is simple and efficient for both the data user and the Census Bureau.
+CodeOcean uses a compute capsule, based on a Docker container, that can help ensure that the entire code building, validation, and output release process is simple and efficient for both the data user and the Census Bureau.
 The Census Bureau can use CodeOcean to house both the synthetic dataset as well as setup and configuration code that will assist the data user in creating code that is reproducible.
 The data